 Over the years, I’ve been admittedly quite blessed when it comes to fishing.
 I’ve captured rare species, rare color morphs, rare body types, and frankly, I can’t complain.

-That catch was a Grass Rockfish, and I caught it on a trip that was as unlikely as any I’ve taken.
+One such catch was a Grass Rockfish, and I caught it on a trip that was as unlikely as any I’ve taken.

-Over the years, my fishing buddy group has shifted and changed.
+As I’ve aged, my fishing buddy group has shifted and changed.
 As friends have married, had kids, and moved away, their availability to fish has changed, too.
 I don’t fault them for it, and I’m happy they’ve found happiness in off-the-water pursuits, but I’ve never really outgrown fishing.

 We started out casual, but after high school, she became my soulmate.

 “Don’t worry,” well-meaning folks tell me from time to time, “you’ll find a girl who likes to fish someday.”